HaakonME/hubzilla/doc/Features.md

 Extra Features
 ==============

-The default interface of the Red Matrix was designed to be uncluttered.
+The default interface of the $Projectname was designed to be uncluttered.
 There are a huge number of extra features (some of which are extremely useful) which you can turn on and get the most of the application.
 These are found under the [Extra Features](settings/features) link of your [Settings](settings) page.

 **Content Expiration**